Kenneth Wilkinson

-Over the last decade I’ve become more involved in recording saxophones or the production of electroacoustic music.
-I thought it might be useful to list a few things that I had to understand in the beginning.
-Absolutely basic stuff for a properly trained audio or recording engineer, but for instrumentalists perhaps not.
+Over the last decade I’ve become more involved in recording saxophones and the production of electroacoustic music.
+I thought it might be useful to list a few things I’ve picked up; basic stuff for a properly trained audio or recording engineer, but not for instrumentalist like me.

 Recording Saxophone (particularly Classical)

 I use Focusrite audio interfaces with Cubase Pro.
-I find that recording to a peak level of around -12 dBFS works for me, you’ll have to experiment.
+Recording to a peak level of around -12 dBFS works for me.
 The timbre of the recorded sound changes with different microphone positions.
 I’ve experienced the ‘microphone in your bell’ position in various ensembles, which produces a completely different (and unnatural?) sound to a more distant position, especially for classical saxophone.

 Levels within your DAW

-• I use 32 or 24 bits rather than 16 bits to give me a larger dynamic range and recording at lower levels.
+- I use 24 bits rather than 16 bits to give me a larger dynamic range and recording at lower levels.

-• Gain-staging is the way to go I think, establishing good mono levels before ‘messing around’.
+- Gain-staging is the way to go, establishing good mono levels before ‘messing around’.

 Creating an Audio File of Your Mix